Bava Kamma: Agents in their abnormal condition

 The law of mu'ad applies to the four kinds of damage done by animals or agents in their normal condition.
 In addition to these the Mishnah (1:4) enumerates the following: man, and wild beasts owned by a man—such as the wolf, the lion, the bear, and the leopard; also the serpent.
 Of man it is said, "Man is always fully responsible (mu'ad), whether he cause damage intentionally or unintentionally, whether awake or asleep" (2:6).
 This rule is illustrated by various instances given in the third chapter (1–7).

 The remaining part of the third chapter, the fourth, and part of the fifth (1–4), contain regulations concerning the compensation for damage caused by a goring ox.
+For example, the fourth chapter asserts that the injuries one ox may inflict upon another are not assessed on equal terms depending on whether the owner of the attacking or attacked bull is a Jew or a gentile.

 Damage by pit, grazing, or burning

 Following the order of the avot nezikin given in the beginning of the tractate, the damage caused by a pit is discussed in the second part of the fifth chapter; and the sixth chapter is devoted to the remaining two causes of damage, grazing (1–3) and burning (4–6).
 Of the last section the following law is noteworthy:

 "If a camel laden with flax passes through a street, and the flax catches fire from a candle that is inside a shop so that the whole shop is thereby set on fire, the owner of the camel is held responsible for the damage; if, however, the candle is outside the shop, the owner of the shop is responsible.
 The exemption to this liability is in the case of Hanukkah lights, as per Rabbi Yehuda's opinion".